-&lt;sup>52 See site of Felesteen Online, 13/11/2014, http://felesteen.ps/details/news/127223/.html according to quotas or deducted in favor of senior officials.
-Corruption spread, especially among officials in the PA administration and ranks of those in positions that allow contact with the Israeli side and the donor countries.
-The declared amount of public money wasted reached \$350 million, according to the annual report of the State Audit & Administrative Control Bureau in the administration of the PA in 1996, issued in early 1997.
-However, this issue was put on the shelf at that point, similarly to other efforts that never led to any concrete measures.
+50 See site of Felesteen Online, 13/11/2014, http://felesteen.ps/details/news/127223/html and their relationship with the PA to achieve secret gains, sometimes facilitated by Israel through partnerships and agencies.
+This is while foreign aid was shared according to quotas or deducted in favor of senior officials.
+Corruption spread, especially among officials in the PA administration and ranks of those in positions that allow contact with the Israeli side and the donor countries.53 The declared amount of public money wasted reached \$350 million, according to the annual report of the SAACB in the administration of the PA in 1996, issued in early 1997.54 However, this issue was put on the shelf at that point, similarly to other efforts that never led to any concrete measures.